webknit/Base/README.md

 Who's behind this?
 -------------

-Base is proudly made by Webknit and is the result of many hours working on projects of all sizes.
-It is driven by a massive enthusiasm for all things web.
+Base was made by me, Shane Prendergast a.k.a Webknit - www.webknit.co.uk

-Base is constantly updated and modified to ensure it stays on top of the game.
 If you’ve any suggestions or ideas then don’t hesitate to get in touch.